73 Avenue de General-Leclare,

 No one has favorited this theater yet

 Located in the south of the city centre.
 The Montrouge Palace was opened on 4th February 1921 with 2,800 seats.
 It also ha an entrance located around the corner at 50 rue d'Alesia.
 It was later re-named Orleans Palace and then Theatre des Gobelins before becoming the Gaumont Sud when Gaumont took over operations.
 It was modernised, reopening on 10th October 1951 with “Caroline Cherie”.

 In 1974 it was converted into a four screen cinema, and in 1986 it was converted into a seven screen cinema when it was re-named Gaumont Alesia.
 The largest screen seated 520 and was equipped with 70mm projection.
 Screens 2 & 3 seated 400 and 300.
 Screens 4-7 had seating ranging from 100 to 180.
 It was renovated in 1991.

-The Gaumont Alesia was closed on 14th July 2014 to be either gutted or demolished to build a new multiplex cinema, which will open in 2015.
+The Gaumont Alesia was closed on 14th July 2014 to be either gutted or demolished to build a new 8-screen multiplex cinema, which opened in 2015 with 1,381 seats.

 Just login to your account and subscribe to this theater